 "I also hope that this becomes an opportunity for the HIV justice movement to strengthen our efforts and build a more powerful coalition to work toward his freedom," Stephens told TheBody.com.

 The fund is particularly urgent since Johnson's family cannot afford a private attorney's steep fees, noted CHLP's Schreiber.
 "It is possible that Michael will need an attorney in place and up to speed on his case as soon as next month, if the case goes back to the trial court," Schreiber told TheBody.com following the webinar.

 Community members, and especially Missouri residents, should email Ashley Quinn to get involved in supporting Johnson's case.
-MOHIVJC has compiled a list of resources for this effort, including whom to contact to send a letter to Johnson directly.
+MOHIVJC has also provided resources for this effort, including whom to contact to send a letter to Johnson directly.

 Sharing Michael Johnson's Reaction and Spirit

 FreeMichaelJohnson.org features a letter from Johnson to his supporters -- a rare opportunity to hear from a person so often spoken and written about.